 The XIRR function formula in Excel is as follows:

 In order for the formula to work properly, you must enter the cash inflows and outflows directly in line with the corresponding dates – otherwise, the calculated IRR will be incorrect.

 The range of cash values must also contain at least one positive and one negative number.

 Under the context of investing, the initial investment should be entered as a negative figure since it represents an outflow of cash.

 Inflows of cash could potentially include dividends received during the holding period and the sale proceeds on the date of exit.

-XIRR vs IRR Excel Function
+XIRR Excel Function Syntax

 The XIRR function in Excel is more practical than the IRR function due to the increased flexibility of not being restricted to annual periods.

 Unlike the IRR function, XIRR can handle irregular cash flows, which reflects reality more accurately.

 The drawback to the IRR function is that Excel assumes each cell is separated by exactly twelve months, which is rarely actually the case.